emawind84/devnote-doc/jqgrid-getlocalrow-vs-getrowdata.rst

 .. note:: If jqGrid use datatype *json* (ajax request with *url* and *postData*) and loadonce is true use :js:func:`getLocalRow` !

-.. note:: if jqGrid use datatype *local* use :js:func:`getLocalRow'
+.. note:: if jqGrid use datatype *local* use :js:func:`getLocalRow`